Department of Chemistry and Physics

 There are many reasons!

 Our graduates have succeeded in a wide variety of endeavors.
 Around 43% of our students go into industry or government positions, 35% go directly to graduate school and 15% go on to professional schools.
-Our alumnae have undertaken advanced study at a wide range of schools, including Stanford University, The University of North Carolina, The University of Texas, Kansas State University, The University of Illinois, Duke University Medical School, Georgetown Medical School, Northwestern Medical School and Indiana University Medical School.
+Our alumnae have undertaken advanced study at a wide range of schools, including Stanford University, The University of North Carolina, The University of Texas, MIT, Kansas State University, The University of Illinois, Duke University Medical School, Georgetown Medical School, Northwestern Medical School and Indiana University Medical School.
 Students have also continued on in engineering, law, pharmacy and forensics.
 Some of our graduates work in labs at hospitals, for consulting firms, in a variety of industrial government laboratories, and, of course, as educators.